 The Canon EF 50mm f/1.8 STM is a great example.

 A telephoto lens is used to photograph subjects from far away.
 They go from telephoto (70mm – 300mm and 34° – 8°) and super telephoto (300mm – 600mm and 8° – 4°).

 The telephoto or zoom lenses are great for portraits, the super is perfect for action photography and astrophotography.

 The Canon EF 70-300mm f/4-5.6L IS USM is a perfect example.

 All lenses come in either a prime version or a zoom version.
-A prime lens has a fixed focal length, meaning you have to get closer to a subject by moving physically.
+A prime lens has a fixed short focal length, meaning you have to get closer to a subject by moving physically.

 They are very versatile, allowing you to keep your gear to a minimum.
 They are heavier and more expensive, due to extra mechanisms and glass inside the lens.

 Their quality is surpassed by prime lenses, as these are very much a jack of all trades, master of none.
 The Canon EF 24-70mm f/2.8L II USM is a great example.

 What Is a Wide Angle Lens